finagle/roc/README.md

 roc is currently maintained by [Jeffrey Davis][jeff-davis].

-The roc project supports the [Typelevel][typelevel] [code of conduct][code-of-conduct] and wants all of its channels (GitHub, etc.) to be welcoming environments for everyone.
+The roc project supports the [Typelevel][typelevel] [code of conduct][code-of-conduct] and wants all of its channels (GitHub, gitter, etc.) to be welcoming environments for everyone.

 ## License